Peter Taylor (footballer, born 1928): Burton Albion

-Hartlepools United
+Hartlepool United

-"'I've been offered the managership of Hartlepools and I don't fancy it.
+"'I've been offered the managership of Hartlepool and I don't fancy it.
 But if you'll come, I'll consider it.'
 Then he banged the phone down."

 — — In his autobiography, Taylor recalled Clough's initial phone call in 1965, the first time the pair had spoken in four years.

-Before their arrival, Hartlepools had been forced to apply for re-election to the Football League five times in the previous six years.
+Before their arrival, Hartlepool had been forced to apply for re-election to the Football League five times in the previous six years.
 Taylor stated that the squad were all free transfer signings and some of the players struggled with "drink, debt or abandoned wives".
 The two gradually turned around the club's fortunes.
 They started by painting Victoria Park.
 Taylor had little chance to show his skills in the transfer market as the club only had £7,500 to spend, £4,000 of which went on centre-half Johnny Gill.
 Other signings included two of Taylor's former players at Burton, defender Tony Parry and goalkeeper Les Green; Parry would go on to win the club's Player of the Year award.
 The pair went on to lead the club to an eighth-place finish in the Fourth Division in 1966–67 after replacing most of the playing staff, an improvement on 1965–66 when the pair had only managed an 18th-place finish.
 On 15 November 1966, the then chairman, Ernest Ord, who was known for playing mind games with managers, sacked Taylor saying he couldn't afford to pay him anymore.
 Clough refused to accept it, so Ord sacked him as well.
 However, there was a boardroom coup where they refused to ratify the two sackings and which instead saw Ord ousted as chairman.
 Both Clough and Taylor were reinstated.
 Clough had initially wanted to quit the club numerous times due to interference from Ord, but Taylor insisted that they stay as they could not walk out on their first job in management.
-After Ord resigned as chairman, Clough wanted to remain at Hartlepools, but Taylor persuaded him to take the offer to manage Derby.
+After Ord resigned as chairman, Clough wanted to remain at Hartlepool, but Taylor persuaded him to take the offer to manage Derby.